cseanburns/presentations/ict310/spatial-analysis-notes.md

   a hotspot analysis is typically a map that shows areas of the dataset that are statistically significant hotspots or coldspots.
-- There are several methods of hotspot analysis, but one commonly used method is the Getis-Ord Gi* statistic.
-This method uses a statistical algorithm to calculate a z-score for each feature in the dataset, which represents the degree of clustering or dispersion of the feature relative to its surrounding features.
-The z-scores can then be used to identify areas of the dataset that are statistically significant hotspots or coldspots.
 - Hotspot analysis has applications in a wide range of fields, such as public health, crime analysis, and environmental science.
 For example, a public health